 Riders up to 300 pounds are supported and the scooter can hit a top speed of 34 mph.
 There are three gear modes along with an Eco mode.
 Depending on the rider size, terrain and setting preference, the Ghost can run for up to 39 miles on a full charge.
 I was able to get around 20-plus miles going from single to dual-motor mode.
 The scooter's 52-volt, 18.2aH battery can be charged in about eight to 10 hours.
 There is an option to cut charge time down with a single fast charger or using two standard ones.
 The Scooter itself has dual charging ports.

-The model I tested had mechanical disc brakes, but Apollo said there will be a hydraulic-brake version coming out this spring.
+The model I tested had mechanical disc brakes, but there is a hydraulic-brake version available for $1,799.
 The Ghost has lights in the front and rear of the deck and the rear lights flash when braking.
 They help at night, but at this level I would like to see an actual headlight up near the handlebars.
 (For models that don't have a headlight, I use a Blackburn Countdown 1600 light so I can see more of the road ahead and I'm more visible to drivers.)
 The Ghost does have a blue light underneath which helps some with visibility and looks cool, too.
 It also ships with a bell to warn pedestrians, but it doesn't quite cut it in the city where a horn is almost a necessity.

 A display next to the finger throttle shows battery level, current speed, the gear you're in and distance traveled.
 It's visible in direct sunlight and even has a USB port to charge a mobile device or GoPro.
 There is also a voltage display to help monitor the health of the battery.
 The Ghost has a key ignition and spots to attach a lock on the frame for added security when running errands.
 Also, while I wouldn't leave it out in the rain, the Ghost has an IP54 rating so some splashing isn't a problem.
 Plus, it has small front and rear fenders to keep you clean.